 Patrik Ringborg was born in Stockholm, Sweden, and studied there at the Royal College of Music from 1983 to 1987.
-He completed his studies with Strauss-scholar Kurt Bendix.
+He completed his studies with Strauss scholar Kurt Bendix.
 From 1989 he worked as a répétiteur at the Royal Opera in Stockholm, assisting the Music Director and conducting performances in the Royal Opera House.
 He also assisted the Music Directors at the Semperoper in Dresden and with Canadian Opera Company in Toronto.
 In 1993 he first conducted performances in the Royal Opera House.

-From then onwards, Germany became his main country of work, beginning as staff director at Theater Freiburg.
+From then onwards, Germany became his main country of work, beginning as conductor at Theater Freiburg.
 In 1997 he led a much-acclaimed performance of Salome with Terje Stensvold and Robert Tear, and was promoted to Deputy Music Director.
-From the same year and until 2003 he conducted at the Aalto-Theater in Essen, where in 1999 he was appointed Principal Conductor and in addition to symphony concerts conducted over 20 operas.
+From the same year until 2003 he conducted at the Aalto-Theater in Essen, where in 1999 he was appointed Principal Conductor and in addition to symphony concerts conducted over 20 operas.
 He also was the Artistic Director of the German Kurt Weill Festival 2000.

 Following his debut in 2004 with Werther, Patrik Ringborg has conducted new productions of Lady Macbeth from Mtsensk and Tosca at the Deutsches Nationaltheater in Weimar, where he also conducted the Staatskapelle Weimar on tour and in symphony concerts.
 In 2015 he returned with Mahler's 3rd symphony.

-Patrik Ringborg has been engaged as a guest conductor by over thirty German orchestras such as the Sächsische Staatskapelle Dresden, the Orchestra of Deutsche Oper Berlin, the Munich Radio Orchestra, Deutsche Kammerphilharmonie Bremen, the Staatskapelle in Weimar, the Frankfurt Radio Symphony Orchesta, the WDR Symphony Orchestra in Cologne, and the Gürzenich Orchestra.
+Patrik Ringborg has been engaged as a guest conductor by over thirty German orchestras such as the Sächsische Staatskapelle Dresden, the Orchestra of Deutsche Oper Berlin, the Munich Radio Orchestra, Deutsche Kammerphilharmonie Bremen, the Staatskapelle in Weimar, the Frankfurt Radio Symphony Orchestra, the WDR Symphony Orchestra in Cologne, and the Gürzenich Orchestra.

-Foremost Patrik Ringborg is a frequent guest in his native Sweden, where he has worked with all the larger Swedish orchestras.
+Patrik Ringborg has worked with all main Swedish orchestras.

 The Gothenburg Opera appointed him Principal Guest Conductor in the year 2000.
-He had already made his debut there in 1998 with Tannhäuser and subsequently conducted all Wagner productions there until 2006.
+He had already made his debut there in 1998 with Tannhäuser and subsequently conducted all Wagner productions until 2006.
 After Lohengrin followed the much-acclaimed première of Tristan und Isolde in 2003, after which the Orchestra of the Gothenburg Opera was awarded the Opera Prize of the newspaper Svenska Dagbladet and Patrik Ringborg was nominated for the Opera Prize founded by the Swedish journal, Tidskriften Opera.

 This biography is free for use in printed matters as well as online.
 However, we kindly ask you not to alter or shorten it.